EdwardChu08/Brainfuck-Intepreter/README.md

 - Check if underflow/overflow wraps

-- Intput more than 1 char at once
+- Input more than 1 char at once

 - Better error messages